 Credits: 120 EC, 24 months

 Language of instruction: English

-The remote sensing techniques that you will learn in this programme, give you the ability to measure and observe our environment and especially the features that are beyond the capability of the human eye.
-Data management and analysis techniques allow you to turn these measurements into useful information and knowledge, with which patterns can be identified, behaviour over time can be tracked and the future state can be predicted.
-You will apply your skills in 3D modelling, GIS, mapping, serious gaming, simulation and visualisation to a wide range of fields, such as disaster management, geodesign, location-based services (LBS) and land administration.
-Also applications as real time mapping, promoting energy efficiency and investigating and analysing the movement of people belong to the possibilities.
+The remote sensing techniques that you will learn in this programme give you the ability to measure and observe our environment and especially those features that cannot be seen with the human eye.
+Data management and analysis techniques allow you to turn these measurements into useful information and knowledge, with which patterns can be identified, behaviour over time can be tracked and a future state can be predicted.
+You will apply your skills in 3D modelling, GIS, mapping, serious gaming, simulation and visualisation to a wide range of fields such as urban planning, disaster management, geodesign, location-based services (LBS) and land administration.

 Beyond that, you will acquire knowledge about the use and governance of geographic data.
 In Geomatics you will implement the principles of open science to the greatest extent possible.
 In your assignments you will use open data and open source software, and your research results will be openly published in the university’s repository.